 Each workflow consists of:

-• Steps: Individual tasks performed by specific agents or integrations
+• Steps: Individual tasks performed by agents or WASM modules

 • Input Mappings: How data flows between steps